yufanxin/C-/README.md

-# C-homework  here is my hoomework
+# C-homework  here is my homework